pi-hole/docs/docs/guides/caddy-configuration.md

 server.port = 1080
 ```

-In this case, I chose 1080 somewhat at random.
-Use whatever feels right to you.
+In this case, port 1080 was chosen at random.
+You can use a custom port.

 Next, restart the lighttpd server with either of these commands: